hrxlalit/learnoauthrails/README.md

 Things you may want to cover:

-* Facebook https ki problem
+* Https URL Error with facebook

-* Google invalid client_id ki problem
+* Invalid Client ID Problem with Google